 C.4.4.4 The proposed programme of work shall also suggest priorities and target dates for new work items (when a series of standards is proposed, priorities shall be suggested).

-Indication(s) of the preferred type or types of deliverable(s) to be produced
+Indication(s) of the preferred type or types of document(s) to be produced

 In the case of proposals for new fields of technical activity, this may be provided under C.4.4.